 2005-S DCAM Dime Value

 San Francisco proof production techniques created this striking appearance.
-The coin exhibits sharp details and superior quality compared to circulation strikes.
+Every proof coin receives multiple strikes on specially polished planchets, which is why they show such sharper detail and superior quality compared to circulation strikes.

-With a mintage of 2,275,000 pieces, these proofs were sold exclusively in special sets.
-The copper-nickel clad composition features 75% copper and 25% nickel over a pure copper center.
+With a mintage of 2,275,000 pieces, these proofs were sold exclusively in official U.S. Mint Proof Sets.
+The copper-nickel clad composition features 75% copper and 25% nickel over a pure copper center, the same as regular circulation dimes.

 2005-S DCAM Dime Price/Grade Chart